Insights · 11 min read

 Look for the Rage Clicks

-From the “Everyone” segment in FullStory (or any saved segment in FullStory) scroll down and look for the Rage Clicks.
+From the “Everyone” segment in Fullstory (or any saved segment in Fullstory) scroll down and look for the Rage Clicks.
 Rage Clicks reveal elements on which users are tap multiple times in quick succession (read more about Rage Clicks).
 Pick an element from this list of Rage Clicks and watch a related session.

 Filter sessions for a critical user path

-If you don't already have a segment saved, use FullStory OmniSearch to build a quick funnel of sessions related to your most critical user path.
+If you don't already have a segment saved, use Fullstory OmniSearch to build a quick funnel of sessions related to your most critical user path.
 For example, if your team is responsible for returning customers, you could spin up a quick segment for customers who click the “Sign In” button—for example, on your homepage—and then, upon entering their login credentials, click the “Continue” button:

 treat-ux-problems-filters

-In FullStory, watch for sessions related to the issue of interest and see what sticks out.
+In Fullstory, watch for sessions related to the issue of interest and see what sticks out.

 For the purposes of this blog post, let's imagine you found a session where a user tried to sign in as a returning customer.
 They land on the sign-in page, enter their username and password, and click "Continue" only to hit this error: "Error setting password."